jeff-burright/Autopilot_ESP32_wifi/README.md

 **Jeff's Arduino Autopilot Version ESP32_Wheel1.3.**

 Simple compass-only marine autopilot that functions like a Raymarine ST2000 or similar.
+This version is designed for a wheel.
+For the tiller version, see the Tiller branch of this repository.

 Stable on ESP32.
 Software support for IBT-2 motor controller, IR remote receiver, red button to toggle steering on/off, LSM303 9DOF compass, and 16x2 LCD.
 Rudder feedback potentiometer optional.
 If using Wifi, pilot is operational with only ESP32, IMU compass, motor controller, and motor.